 And another great fall vegetable from the squash family!

 Orange-colored butternut squash has a pear-like shape.
-It has been gaining in popularity recently because it's nutritious, filling, and low calorie.
+It has been gaining in popularity recently because it's nutritious, filling, and low-calorie.
 The mild flavor makes it a good low-carb substitute for wheat pasta.

-Now, we love butternut squash, so this year my daughter and I planted five squash seeds in our garden.
+Now, we love butternut squash, so last year, my youngest daughter and I planted five squash seeds in our garden as part of our homeschool gardening activities.
 She was thrilled when those seeds sprouted with our 20+ hours of daylight this summer.
-It appeared that butternut squash were among the easiest vegetables for the kids to grow.
-However, we didn't get any fruit.

 It appears we have a pollination problem.
-So I told her that next year we will plant flowers around the butternut squash in the garden.
-And you know what?
-She does not want to wait.
-She wants to try growing squash in containers indoors.
+So I told her that next year, we will plant flowers around the butternut squash in the garden.

 Pumpkin